trinker/termco/README.md

 It may also be helpful to view the unique contribution of terms on the coverage excluding all elements from the match vector that were previously matched by another term.
-The `hierarchical_coverage` and accompanying `plot` method allows for hierarchical exploration of the unique coverage of terms.
+The `hierarchical_coverage_term` and accompanying `plot` method allows for hierarchical exploration of the unique coverage of terms.